oracle-livelabs/database/23cfree/create-views/create-views.md

 	![adding new movies](images/surfs.png " ")

 4. to reiterate, populating a duality view automatically updates the data shown in related duality views by updating their underlying tables.
-For example, inserting documents into the `MOVIES_DV` duality view updates both the `MOVIE_DETAILS` table and the `movies_genere_map` table.
+For example, inserting documents into the `MOVIES_DV` duality view updates both the `MOVIE_DETAILS` table and the `movies_genre_map` table.

     To verify the changes, list the contents of the `MOVIES_DV` duality view.
 Copy the sql below and click **Run Script**: